 Best leather iPad case

-Leather and plastic with front and back covers | External pocket and handle | Cover folds into a stand | Includes a stylus holder | Magnetic closure plus elastic band
+Material and protection: Leather and plastic with front and back covers | Design and function: External pocket and handle, self-folding stand, stylus holder, magnetic closure plus elastic band

 “It’s by no means the Otterbox of cases, but if I dropped my iPad in this case while it was closed with the elastic band, I wouldn’t be scared,” says Lo Harris, an illustrator and animator.
 “It has a cool magnetic smart cover that automatically wakes and puts my iPad to sleep when I open and close it, which helps save battery life,” she says.
 “It also has a front pocket where I can keep note cards and cash.
 Plus, its soft, synthetic leather is super-elegant, and it has a plastic shell where you place the iPad.
 And the trifold stand lets you prop it up and attach a keyboard or watch a movie.”
 She says she can easily slip it into a bag and it strikes a nice balance “between style and protection.”